Aconcagua gear list: all you need for summit success

 Ski goggles from Bloc

 Finally, you will need something to put it all in.
 I used a Jack Wolfskin 100l duffel as checked luggage on my flight.
+They have now been discontinued, so I recommend a large base camp duffel by The North Face instead.
 During the expedition, it was loaded onto mules and taken to base camp.

 Atlas & BOots